 The majority of Prepaid expenses and other assets consists of prepaid expenses, and from time to time, deferred offering costs and receivables from carrying brokers for unsettled trades as noted below.
 Prepaid expenses relate to various services, including subscriptions, software licenses and insurance, which are amortized over the life, related service period or policy.
 Deferred offering costs are associated with the reorganization and recapitalization efforts related to the pursuit of becoming a publicly traded company.
 The Company initially pursued a traditional initial public offering but later terminated this process in May 2020.
 Upon termination, the Company expensed all previously deferred offering costs totaling \$14.8 million to Professional fees on the Condensed Consolidated Statements of Operations.
-Later in 2020, the Company reinitiated efforts of becoming a publicly traded company via the Business Combination and deferred certain offering costs until the Closing Date.
-These costs were netted against proceeds of the Business Combination on the Closing Date, and as such, no deferred offering costs are included within Prepaid expenses and other assets on the Condensed Consolidated Statements of Financial Condition as of September 30, 2021.
+Later in 2020, the Company reinitiated efforts of becoming a publicly traded company via the Business Combination and deferred certain offering costs are included within Prepaid expenses and other assets on the Condensed Consolidated Statements of September 30, 2021.
 As of December 31, 2020, cumulative offering costs of \$9.1 million were deferred within Prepaid expenses and other assets.